DrCuis/Tutorials/100-Quick-Tour/README.md

 The Terse Guide has many topics and shows code usages.

 You can select or change code in the Terse Guide pages and “DoIt” (cmd-d) or “PrintIt” (cmd-p) to see results.
-Every time you re-visit a topic, the page is created again, so feel free to play.
+Every time you revisit a topic, the page is created again, so feel free to play.

 ![Code Editor Shortcuts](UITour/Cuis5.png)